okta/okta-jwt-verifier-java/README.md

 # Setting up the Library

-The Okta JWT Verifier can created via a fluent `JwtVerifiers` class:
+The Okta JWT Verifier can created via the fluent `JwtVerifiers` class:

 [//]: # (NOTE: code snippets in this README are updated automatically via a Maven plugin by running: mvn okta-code-snippet:snip)